 Please note – this funding cannot be applied to the following:

 The Community Foundation Sonoma County’s Sonoma Valley Fund is using an online process for grant applications.
-Applications will open on September 25.
-Please check back then for the link.
+Please click here to begin our application.
 Registration for the October 7 Workshop can be done by following this link.

 Please direct questions to Jill Blair (firstname.lastname@example.org) or Lisa Korwin (email@example.com), our consulting team or Karin Demarest, Vice President for Programs, firstname.lastname@example.org.
 For questions about the online application process refer to the Frequently Asked Questions or contact Annette Williams, email@example.com